elliotchance/concise/doc/integrations.rst

 Code coverage my not work as expected.
 I'm not sure why this is, please let me know if you get this working.

+PHP 5.6 does work (it will report errors on failures) however the total test count is not applied correctly.
+See `Pho on 5.6 not working`_.

+.. _Pho on 5.6 not working: https://github.com/elliotchance/concise/issues/301
 .. _BDD: https://en.wikipedia.org/wiki/Behavior-driven_development
 .. _Pho: https://github.com/danielstjules/pho
 .. _Jasmine: http://jasmine.github.io